vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/migration.md

   Provide Vue playground via `@vue/repl`

-- Mathjax Support

-  Add `mathjax` option to enable Mathjax support

-- GFM Alerts

-  Support GFM alerts via `alert` option

 ## Changed

 - Now all options are disabled by default

-- renamed `container` to `hint`

-  To align with GFM, `danger` container is renamed to `caution`, also important and note containers are added

-- renamed `codegroup` to `codetabs`

 - Code demo syntax changed